arobson/vorperl/README.md

  *	Add Mocks and Unit Tests.
  *	Provide examples
  *  Provide callback/proccess for response handling
- *  Provide event handler to publish messages to an exchange

 ## License
 MIT / GPL